 Nearly every bank document includes a debt service coverage ratio with EBITDA either in the numerator or denominator.
 Ignore it.
 I do.
 If I need a waiver on a broken debt covenant, I can easily get it.
 How?

-Remember, I’ve never given a bad bank loan package to a lender.
-I never will.
+I’ve never given a bad bank loan package to a lender.
 So then why do I nix EBITDA coverage ratios?

-EBITDA doesn’t pay for CapEx, nor income taxes, nor changes in working capital, or even planned owner distributions.
-And, EBITDA doesn’t cover debt service, but cash does.
+EBITDA doesn’t pay for CapEx, income taxes, changes in working capital, or even planned owner distributions.
+Also, EBITDA doesn’t cover debt service.
+Only cash covers these expenditures.

 Never Be in a Hurry